 Over the past few years I have become increasingly concerned about the extraordinary complexity of women's rights in Morocco.

 I have noticed how the impoverishment of the lower classes, together with the modernisation of society, has increased social pressure on women and young couples.

 In modern Morocco, where an increasing number of women are finding independence through employment, young unemployed men see their roles within the family challenged and have all the more a problem seeing women work.

 Paradoxically, the tougher the economic situation for the families gets, the harder it is for men to see their wives go out and work.
 As a matter of fact, the status of working women is still considered a luxury, reserved for the wealthier classes of our urban societies.

-I felt that I needed to look at the situation of young, divorced Moroccan women who had supposedly benefitted from the progressive divorce laws brought in under the reforms.
+I felt that I needed to look at the situation of young, divorced Moroccan women who had supposedly benefited from the progressive divorce laws brought in under the reforms.